-If you want to change your program to another diploma program, you will need to go to the INSEARCH Student Centre.
+If you want to change your program you will need to go to the UTS:INSEARCH Student Centre.
 Transfer to another program will depend on availability and your academic progress or academic qualifications and/or English qualifications.

 3.3.2 ADDING OR DROPPING A SUBJECT